symbioticfi/relay-contracts/script/deploy/DEPLOYMENT.md

 ## Deployment Order

 The script deploys contracts **in the order they appear in the configuration file**.
 This allows you to control the deployment sequence and ensure dependencies are met.

+### Pre-Deployment Phase

+Before deploying any relay contracts, the script automatically:

+1. **Deploys CreateX** factory contract to all configured chains (if not already deployed)
+2. **Deploys Symbiotic Core** contracts to chains where `needCoreDeploy: true` is set
+   - This includes core infrastructure contracts required by the relay system
+   - Typically needed for local development chains (anvil) or new networks
+   - Skip this step (set to `false`) for chains where Core is already deployed

+### Main Deployment Phase

 **Recommended order** for standard relay contracts: